aceinetx/wof/README.md

 The wof compiler tries to use as less heap as possible (currently, it doesn't use it whatsoever), this guarantees that there will be no memory leaks

 Wof is also very weakly typed, this means the compiler will try to cast the value to the right one when it doesn't match

+If you want to contribute, I would recommend you reading [CODEBASE.md](docs/CODEBASE.md)